nla/bamboo/doc/run-sheet.md

 # Bamboo Run Sheet

+## Retrying failed indexing

+To retry a record that is in error update the `index_persistance_web_archives_errors` table and set the count to -1 and restart the indexer and those records will be tried first.
+The number of retries was reduced to 0 retries as retrying was just taking time for no result.

 ## Recovering the Trove Solr indexer from runaway access control rule changes

 If an access control rule is overlay broad, for example "\*" or some variant like "\*.au" it may force the Solr indexer to